xavierfoucrier/inbox-notifier/README.md

 ## Compatibility
 Gmail notifier is fully tested on **Windows 7** desktop *(SP1)* and on a **Windows 10** laptop.

-Many other windows operating systems may work, like Windows 8/8.1, XP or Vista, but are not extensively tested for the moment.
+Many other Windows operating systems may work, like Windows 8/8.1, XP or Vista, but are not extensively tested for the moment.

 ## Dependencies